allenai/allennlp/tutorials/getting_started/so_you_built_a_model.md

 * How to make predictions using your model, and
 * How to run a web demonstration of your model

-Here we'll be working the paper classification model we developed in the [Using AllenNLP in your Project](using_in_your_repo.md) tutorial.
-The code for that model is [on GitHub](https://github.com/allenai/allennlp-as-a-library-example).
+Here we'll be working with the paper classification model we developed in the ["Using AllenNLP in your Project"](using_in_your_repo.md) tutorial.
+All the code for that model is [on GitHub](https://github.com/allenai/allennlp-as-a-library-example).
-You can either train it yourself or download a [trained model](https://s3-us-west-2.amazonaws.com/allennlp/models/tutorial-s2-classification-model-2018-02-01.tar.gz), although in this tutorial we'll just use the tiny junk model that's included [as a test fixture](https://github.com/allenai/allennlp-as-a-library-example/tree/master/tests/fixtures).
+You can either train it yourself or download a [trained model](https://s3-us-west-2.amazonaws.com/allennlp/models/tutorial-s2-classification-model-2018-02-01.tar.gz), although in this tutorial we'll just use the tiny model that's included [as a test fixture](https://github.com/allenai/allennlp-as-a-library-example/tree/master/tests/fixtures).

 ## Creating a Predictor